jdeschamps/htSMLM/guide/using-htsmlm.md

 The laser trigger tab was meant to be used with [MicroFPGA](https://github.com/jdeschamps/MicroFPGA), an electronic platform that allows flexible laser triggering, among other things.
 Refer to MicroFPGA to understand the different triggering parameters and how to set-up the system.

-Since this panel is specific for the MicroFPGA project, the device properties are named similarly as the GUI properties: the device property "Mode0" should be mapped to one of the **Laser # trigger mode** GUI properties, and likewise for pulse duration and sequence.
+Since this panel is specific for the MicroFPGA project, the device properties are named exactly as the GUI properties, although you don't have to match the numbers: the device property "Mode0" should be mapped to one of the **Laser # trigger mode** GUI properties, and likewise for pulse duration and sequence.

 Here is a short summary of the panel's function: